excelsia/vee-cold-android/README.md

 [![License](http://img.shields.io/badge/License-Apache%202.0-brightgreen.svg?style=flat)](https://opensource.org/licenses/Apache-2.0)
 # VEE Android Client: Cold Wallet
 ## Current release:
-- 0.1rc4
+- 0.1.0
-- IMPORTANT: 0.1rc3, 0.1rc2 and before have been deprecated, if you used these preview releases, regeneration of wallet is required.
+- IMPORTANT: 0.1rc2 and before have been deprecated, if you used these preview releases, regeneration of wallet or recovery from seed phrase is required.

 ## Main Features:
 - Securely store your private keys on an offline mobile device